caochao39/tarerobotics/docs/source/simulation_system_setup.rst

 System with Exploration Planner
 -------------------

 The exploration planner conducts planning in the global environment and guides the vehicle to cover the environment.
-To launch the system with exploration planner, use the command line below.
+To launch the system with exploration planner, use the command lines below.

 .. code-block:: console